syminical/WoWvendorMacro/README.md

        For **[Formula: Runed Arcanite Rod]** checking **index 10** for the character `'R'` is safe enough.
 If you choose to use multiple tests, save the result of `GetMerchantItemInfo(i)` to a variable so that you do not waste time re-requesting it.
   3. At this point the name test either **fails** or **succeeds**:
      - **SUCCESS**
-       The item is purchased, a timestamp is sent to your chat, and the loop is broken.
+       The item is purchased, a time stamp is sent to your chat, and the loop is broken.
      - **FAIL**
        Move on to the next slot if there are any left to check.
   4. The shop window is closed so that you can reopen it with the keybind to refresh and retry.
 This also provides some feedback while spamming.